Kansas City Missouri, USA Travel Guide

 National WWI Museum and Memorial, Korean War Veterans Memorial (on Liberty Memorial grounds).

 The City Market, historically a trading hub, retains its market function today.
-Its historic brick warehouses speak to Kansas City's industrial past.
+Its historic brick warehouses speak to City Of fountains's industrial past.

-Take a self-guided walking tour of the 18th & Vine district.
+Take a self-guided walking an excursion of the 18th & Vine district.
 Informational plaques help convey the story of this oldly rich area.

-Always check individual museum and venue websites for current temporary exhibitions, special programming, and event schedules for unique experiences.
+Always check individual museum and venue websites for current temporary exhibitions, special programming, and event schedules for one-of-a-kind activities.

 Kansas City has beautiful parks and access to natural landscapes, offering green escapes within and near the urban environment.
 Its landscape consists of undulating hills and the valley of the rivers.